- What is the Federation of Calgary Communities?

 Working with its many partners, The Federation of Calgary Communities strives to engage Calgarians in becoming involved in their community through volunteering, membership and other support functions.
-With over 20,000 community volunteers, The Federation along with Calgary’s community associations is the largest collective volunteer movement organization in the city!
+With over 20,000 community volunteers, The Federation along with Calgary’s community associations is the largest collective volunteer movement in the city!

 - Regular – registered residential community association within City of Calgary boundaries